 The Y promotes and provides access to healthy lifestyles for all children and adults, including those with disabilities.
 Through positive recreational experiences, we emphasize each person's abilities and individuality and help participants build social skills.
 Our adaptive programs will work toward a healthy mind, body and spirit.

 Most Ys in the Twin Cities metro area open between 5-6am and close between 8-10pm.
 Check locations for specific hours.
 Find hours for Kids Stuff—free childcare while you work out—by selecting “All hours”

-The Customer Service Center is available to help you with any questions Monday through Friday: 7am to 6pm and Saturday: 9am to 12pm.
-Call 612-230-9622 or email.
+The Customer Service Center is available to help you with any questions Monday through Friday: 7am to 5:30pm.
+Call 612-230-9622 or email/chat.

 Check locations for specific hours.
 On your location’s website, find hours for Kids Stuff—free childcare while you work out—by selecting “All hours.”